TechnologyManagement/additions-documentation/Development Guides/SFDC Development Guide.md

 user navigates around the SFDC portal to display details appropriate to the selected production group.

-The event has the following paramters:
+The event has the following parameters:

 -   PortalFwkApplicationDevice - the record corresponding to the device that has made the call to the Portal Framework Web Service.